2026 Field Season Preview

 Mt.
 Shavano

 CFI’s Sustainable Trails inventory in 2012 gave the Shavano summit trail an “F” grade and noted significant problems regarding overly steep grades, proximity to a creek that floods annually in early season, extensive erosion, and a proliferation of trail braids on the ill-defined approach to the summit.
-The trail has deteriorated in the years since due to erosion from spring snowmelt and summer thunderstorms, the boots of roughly 7,000-10,000 annual hikers, and substantial blowdown of beetle-killed timber.
-Today Shavano has the worst-rated 14er summit route in the state.
+The trail deteriorated even further in subsequent years due to erosion from spring snowmelt and summer thunderstorms, the boots of roughly 7,000 to 10,000 annual hikers, and substantial blowdown of beetle-killed timber.

-Work improving this designated trail could not occur previously despite its high priority because it crossed three private mining claims, including one parcel that contains the mountain’s summit.
+Work improving this trail could not occur previously despite its high priority because it crossed three private mining claims, including one parcel that contains the mountain’s summit.
 The USFS spent many years unsuccessfully trying to obtain these parcels through land exchanges before CFI stepped up in 2016 to raise $50,000 from private sources and purchase the parcels.
-In 2022, CFI kicked off the first season of new trail construction on this high priority peak.
-This project will reconstruct two bypass sections of trail totaling three miles (one on the upper mountain, one on the lower mountain), perform 1.5 miles of heavy reconstruction in three sections of the existing route (near the Colorado Trail, between the two reroutes, and on the ridge traverse from the summit to Tabeguache Peak), and will close/stabilize/restore 2.5 miles of the current route that will be bypassed.
-CFI predicts this project will be its longest, most expensive, and most technically challenging trail construction project to date.
+In 2022, CFI kicked off the first season of new trail construction on the peak.
+As envisioned, the estimated six-year-long project would reconstruct two bypass sections of trail (one on the upper mountain, one on the lower mountain) totaling three miles, perform 1.5 miles of heavy reconstruction in three sections of the existing route (near the Colorado Trail, between the two reroutes, and on the ridge traverse from the summit to Tabeguache Peak), and close/stabilize/restore 2.5 miles of the original route.

 In 2023, CFI opened the first lower trail bypass to the public.
-In 2024, CFI began Phase II of this six-year project.
-Seasonal staffers completed the second lower bypass and continued to push the upper reroute closer to the summit.
-This year, one crew will focus on full-bench construction below treeline to complete the final leg of the lower reroute and then move to trail restoration work higher up on the mountain.
-A second crew will build new trail in the alpine, at an elevation of roughly 14,000 feet, with some full-bench construction and the completion of a variety of stone structures.
+In 2024, CFI began Phase II, during which seasonal staffers completed the second lower bypass and continued to push the upper reroute closer to the summit.
+In 2025, one crew focused on full-bench construction below treeline to complete the final leg of the lower reroute (it opened to the public in mid-August) and then moved to trail restoration work higher up on the mountain.
+A second crew built new trail in the alpine, at an elevation of roughly 13,600 feet, with some full-bench construction and the completion of a variety of stone structures.

 Thank you to the following groups for funding this project: